alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 What do T&S mean by varied details matter to the studied target, but "only in ways that approximately preserve the relevant aspects of the phenomenon to be understood"?

+How do T&S qualify what "significant parameter detail differences" mean?

 Do T&S mean by drawing intra-model inferences the ML model is horizontally linked to (actual) T?